unicef/rhizome/docs/spec.rst

   - Layout #3: Map
       - This layout focuses on the Map on the left hand corner and provides three sections for custom chart on the right hand side.

+After selecteing the layout, the user simply clicks the " add new chart " option and goes to the beginning of the flow in whic they are prompted to select an indicator in order to create a chart, finally mounting it on the parent dashboard.

 Editing A Dashboard
 ~~~~~~~~~~~~~~~~~~~